Mendez-Will/CS499/index.md

 - Updated event screen to automatically load details into text boxes when editing.

 Reflecting on the enhancements done, I learned a lot about Android Development, SQL databases, and the Java language.
 I faced a lot of challenges when trying to use android studio because it is not an IDE that I use regularly and testing was difficult, especially when using a virtual phone.
 I was able to get around these hurdles by reviewing guides and eventually switching to test on the physical phone, and as a result I was able to both add a new IDE to my tool belt and gain experience in testing with physical devices.
 In conjunction to using a new IDE, I also needed to relearn Java-SQL interactions to properly query SQL databases, and thus have become comfortable with making and working with local SQL databases.

 The finished enhancement demonstrates my ability to analyze weaknesses in an existing project and make improvements that align with modern software engineering practices.
 By tackling both front-end UI elements and back-end database design, I showcased my versatility as a developer.
 This project now serves as a testament to my technical skills and my ability to improve software iteratively based on feedback and new knowledge.

 *Course outcomes met:*

-With this enhancement, I have demonstrated course outcomes 4 and 5:
+With this enhancement, I have demonstrated course outcomes 3 and 5:

-I have demonstrated an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
+I have demonstrated an ability to design and evaluate computing solutions that solve given problems using algorithmic principles and computer science practices and standards appropriate to the solution while managing the trade-offs involved in design choices.
 This artifact required using Android Studio, SQLite, and Java to implement a robust event notification app.
 The improvements focused on refining the user experience, such as updating the UI design, enabling notifications across multiple Android API levels, and managing event data more efficiently with better database handling.
 These changes showcase my ability to iteratively improve software and adopt innovative practices that align with real-world industry goals.

 I have developed a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.
 Security was at the forefront of development in this app, and where a lot of improvement was done to make it more secure.
 One of the key improvements was separating the login credentials from the event database, preventing unauthorized access to sensitive information.
 I also ensured there were no hardcoded values (magic numbers) that could leave the system vulnerable to reverse engineering or exploitation.
 The app now follows best security practices by requesting permissions dynamically, ensuring compliance with Android API requirements, and validating inputs to prevent unauthorized actions or data corruption.

 <div style="text-align: center; margin-bottom: 10px;">